LukeMathWalker/pavex/docs/guide/request_data/request_target.md

 ## Use cases

 The raw target and its components are primarily useful for logging purposes.
-We recommend
-using our higher-level abstractions to perform more advanced processing—e.g. parsing query parameters or route parameters.
+Rely on higher-level abstractions to perform more advanced processing—e.g. parsing query parameters or [route parameters](route_parameters.md).

 [^rfc]: [RFC 7230](https://datatracker.ietf.org/doc/html/rfc7230#section-5.3) allows two other formats of request target, authority form (e.g. `example.com:443`) and asterisk form (e.g. `*`).